3 Simple Ways to Tackle Employee Turnover

 A fall 2020 poll conducted by the Associated Press and the NORC Center for Public Affairs Research in collaboration with the software company SAP found that one-quarter of U.S. workers have considered quitting their jobs because of pandemic-related stresses (Forbes).

 Communicate more.
-Over Communicate–share more information than traditional leaders are accustomed to.
-With remote work still dominating, sharing too many updates rather than too little will ensure physically separated teams come together, especially when employee burnout is at an all time high.
+Over-communicate–share more information than traditional leaders are accustomed to.
+With remote work still dominating, sharing too many updates rather than too few will ensure physically separated teams come together, especially when employee burnout is at an all time high.
 Be sure apps and software are easy to use, and ensure every employee is upskilled for working across digital tools.

 Encourage employees to bring their whole selves to work.
 That’s being inclusive.
 It’s not a trend–it’s a business imperative.
 Include every employee, regardless of race, gender, gender identity, or age.
-When everyone is included, employees are more likely to perform at a level that directly impacts the organization’s bottom line goals.
-Inclusion paired with genuine, timely employee recognition drives employee engagement and in turn, reduces turnover.
+When everyone is included, employees are more likely to perform at a level that directly impacts the organization’s bottom-line goals.
+Inclusion paired with genuine, timely employee recognition drives employee engagement and, in turn, reduces turnover. - Be Empathetic

 A little understanding will go a long way in retaining employees as the economy, vaccinations, and jobs open up.